dmuller189/C-Process-API-Tutorial/README.md

 	}
 }
 ```
-This certainly looks more advanced, as we are callinf `fork()` inside of an outer `fork()`, which leaves us with four total processes.
+This certainly looks more advanced, as we are callins `fork()` inside of an outer `fork()`, which leaves us with four total processes.
 Here'e the logic:

 Pipe: “command1	command 2”
  - fork